cornerwings/cornerwings.github.io/_posts/2018-07-03-graal-native-methods.md

 long subjectId = triple.subject().getId();
 {% endhighlight %}

-I glossed over one thing to get to mapping part but Graal requires you to enclose these struct classes in some [CContext][graal-api-ccontext].
+I glossed over one thing to get to mapping part but Graal VM requires you to enclose these struct classes in some [CContext][graal-api-ccontext].
 This is used as part of native-image build to resolve the offsets correctly.

 {% highlight java %}
 @CContext(Headers.class)